mmart570/chalana/README.md

 # CHALANA
-The Chalana Suite is a software program that helps small businesses track invoices, manage inventory, assess operational costs, and assign invoices and employees to work orders.
-Chalana utilizes a client-based organization system to make paper-based methods more efficient and speed up job workflow.
-Over time, businesses will be able to analyze what consistently works for them and what aspects of their business help maximize profits.
+The Chalana Suite is a software program that helps small businesses transition from paper-based methods to digital management systems.
+Chalana helps business owners track invoices, manage inventory, assess operational costs, and assign invoices and employees to work orders.
+Over time, businesses will be able to analyze what works for them and what aspects of their business help maximize profits.

 **Live app:** https://chalana-xi.vercel.app/